nuwave/lighthouse/UPGRADE.md

 ### New signature for `handleFieldBuilder` on `FieldBuilderDirective` interface

-Lighthouse previously, did not pass any data about the resolved node to `handleFieldBuilder` but now it does, this change gives you more control over the field builder.
+Lighthouse now passes the typical 4 resolver arguments to `handleFieldBuilder`.

 ```diff
 + use GraphQL\Type\Definition\ResolveInfo;